 10. Breakfast most important meal of the day

 “If you’re going to be late, then be late and not just 2 minutes – make it an hour and enjoy your breakfast.”

-If you ever encounter a boss, supervisor or chef with any of the treats like David Brent, then you know for sure that you and the company are in trouble.
+If you ever encounter a boss, supervisor, or chef with any of the treats like David Brent, then you know for sure that you or the company are in trouble.
 Probably both.

-Yes, this was comedy and as such an exaggeration of daily practices in the normal work place, haven’t we all seen a guy like David Brent?
+Yes, this was comedy and as such an exaggeration of daily practices in the normal workplace, but haven’t we all seen a guy like David Brent?
 If not, sooner or later it will happen to you.

 This is exactly why everybody with a job and bosses should have an escape route, an alternative to fall back on, when things go sour.
 A route which you can start today, do in your own time and pace next to the job you are having.

 You will start your own internet business, doing so from home, promoting products through your own website and earning commissions when sold.
 It is called affiliate marketing and everybody can do it, provided you will have the right support.
 I am a member of the best such program there momentarily is.
-If you like to know how this unique, scam free system works, please access my personal review of them by clicking here.
-Through this review you can also become a member for one week and completely FREE, no commitments.
+If you like to know how this unique, scam-free system works, please access my personal review of them by clicking here.
+Through this review, you can also become a member for one week and completely FREE, with no commitments.